Skip to content

 Near-term climate actions are crucial to managing climate change impacts and limiting global warming.
 The choices and actions taken in this decade will affect the planet and its people for thousands of years.
 These actions require high up-front financial investments.
 Additionally, they potentially result in disruptive changes, but a range of enabling policies can lessen the blow.

-The IPCC report emphasizes several points of consideration for multi-stakeholder, multi-sectoral near-term climate actions that enable systemic transitions and result in global greenhouse gas emission reductions:
+The IPCC report emphasizes several points of consideration for multi-stakeholder, multi-sectoral near-term climate actions.
+These should enable systemic transitions and result in global greenhouse gas emission reductions:

 • Equity and Inclusion: Prioritizing equity, climate justice, social justice, inclusion, and just transition processes can enhance adaptation outcomes and improve resilience.